 Washing and Storage:

 Regardless of how many and what size pad you buy, you’ll need somewhere to store your used cloth until wash day.
-I recommend buying one or two wet bags that have a strap so that you can hang it on a 3M hook in your bathroom next to your toilet, or set it on the floor using a flat bottom wet bag like this one from Lalabye Baby.
-I also LOVE the Logan and Lenora diaper clutch for taking cloth on the go (or this adorable Colibri mini wet/dry bag) because it has separate compartments for clean and dirty.
+I recommend buying one or two wet bags that have a strap so that you can hang it on a 3M hook in your bathroom next to your toilet, or set it on the floor using a flat bottom wet bag like the Just in Case wet/dry bag from Lalabye Baby.
+I LOVE the separate compartments for clean and dirty.
 Bonus: No more loud crinkly wrappers giving you away in the bathroom!